pombredanne/gitlab.com-hoppr-hoppr-cyclonedx-models/README.md

 # hoppr-cyclonedx-models

 ## Purpose
-This script serves to pull current and past versions from the [CycloneDX SBOM Standard](https://github.com/CycloneDX) that operates under the SBOM guidelines.
-It then utilizes a [datamodel code generator](https://github.com/CycloneDX) that creates pydantic models from the file received.
-This encourages efficient adherence to the standards set forth by SBOM adoption.
+The `model-gen.sh` script pulls a user-specified release from the [CycloneDX SBOM Specification](https://github.com/CycloneDX) that operates under the SBOM guidelines.
+It then utilizes the [datamodel code generator](https://koxudaxi.github.io/datamodel-code-generator/) to generate Pydantic models from the input SBOM schema file.
+These Pydantic models are available as a public package in PyPI under `hoppr-cyclonedx-models`.
 ## Usage
 ### Install `datamodel-code-generator`:
 -----------------------------------------